Azure-Samples/Azure-Stack-Hub-Foundation-Core/Tools/UpdateStatusTeams/readme.md

 ##### Optional parameters

 **-Brief** (recommended) switch.
-Audiences and operators are only updated if there is a change to the update or the stamps update history.
-This is to minimise spam, it is turn off by default.
+Audiences and operators are only updated if there is a change to the update, or the stamps update history and evaluates each message against the previous message and avoids sending duplicates.

 **-HideEnvironmentInformation** switch.
 This will remove the stamp inventory from the footer of the card.